MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 #### Locally cached updates

-Delivery Optimization uses locally cached updates.
-In cases where devices have ample local storage and you would like to cache more content, or if you have limited storage and would like to cache less, use the following settings to adjust the Delivery Optimization cache to suit your scenario:
+Delivery Optimization uses locally cached updates to deliver contact via peers.
+The more content available in the cache, the more likely that peering can be used.
+In cases where devices have enough local storage and you'd like to cache more content.
+Likewise, if you have limited storage and would prefer to cache less, use the following settings to adjust the Delivery Optimization cache to suit your scenario:

 - [Max Cache Size](#max-cache-size) and [Absolute Max Cache Size](#absolute-max-cache-size) control the amount of space the Delivery Optimization cache can use.
 - [Max Cache Age](#max-cache-age) controls the retention period for each update in the cache.